 Funding to create Threshold Live – a concert by emerging Australian sound and multimedia artists (2007)

 David was born in 1987.
 He grew up in the St George area of Sydney, Australia and was given a start as a theatre technician by Shopfront, an arts co-op for young people, by young people.
 He slowly shifted to the artistic side of Shopfront’s projects before being offered a lead installation artist role in Detours & Destinations (2010), a collaboration between Shopfront, Sydney Opera House, Heaps Decent and the Department of Juvenile Justice, involving young people from Lomandra School, Miimali Aboriginal Community Association and Fairfield Intensive English Centre.
-During his time at Shopfront David worked with artists and technicians including T.J.
+During his time at Shopfront David learned from artists and technicians including T.J.
 Eckleberg, Michael ‘Meem’ Moebus, Simon Wise, Ian Bowie, Katja Handt, Joey Ruigrok van der Werven and Stephen Hawker.

 From 2005 – 2007 David studied sound composition and music production at the University of Wollongong, focusing on Pure Data patching (with Greg Schiemer), improvisation and graphic notation (Houston Dunleavy, Stephen Ingham) and live performance (Tom Ellard).
 During this time Signals offered David the chance to operate lighting for a number of rock and hip-hop bands passing through the UOW UniBar.